 It is very important to us that courses created using Elucidat are accessible to as many people as possible, including those who have physical impairments.

-Elucidat fully supports the JAWS screen reader, Window Eyes and OS X Voiceover, to allow anyone to experience your learning to it’s full potential.
+Elucidat can be used with JAWS screen reader, Window Eyes and OS X Voiceover, to allow anyone to experience your learning to it’s full potential.

 Elucidat is made from good, semantic, validatable HTML that is easily understood by whichever assistive technologies you choose to use.